A movie review by: Lee Sonogan

 The film was shot in 39 days, coming in four days ahead of schedule.
 The town had to be built very quickly, with a relatively short run-up time of two months to the start of filming.
 The construction period was used by the stunt coordinator to work on actors’ riding skills and stunt choreography.

 Not being a big western fan, the movie really surprised me.
 Clint Eastwood and Morgan Freeman are an awesome duo on-screen.
-Same as there on screen chemistry in the movie Million dollar baby.
+Same as their on-screen chemistry in the movie Million dollar baby.
 This old school flick is impressive for coming out the same year I was born.
 It has the brutal story you want with a perfect amount of action.
 The ending is epic.
 I do not want to say anything but it is worth it after watching the whole movie.
-I recommend this movie to people who want something new to watch from the nintys, fans of the western genre and good acting all round from most of the actors in it.
+I recommend this movie to people who want something new to watch from the nineties, fans of the western genre and good acting all around from most of the actors in it.